-Academic or Professionalism Concern in Didactic Phase
+Academic or Professionalism Concern in Didactic Phase for Student NOT on Probation

-Academic Remediation in Didactic Phase
+Academic Remediation in Didactic Phase for Student NOT on Probation

-^{} A first assessment failure in a course with a successful remediation of knowledge can earn 10% of the assessment score back, or the passing score of 82%, whichever is lesser.
+A first assessment failure in a course with a successful remediation of knowledge can earn 10% of the assessment score back, or the passing score of 82%, whichever is lesser.
 Any subsequent assessment failure in the same course within the same semester would result in referral to the SDC with no assessment grade adjustment.